-Our procurement process is governed by a set of robust internal policies and procedures to ensure a fair and transparent dealings with our suppliers.
-Prior to the formalisation of a business relationship, a potential supplier shall be subjected to a due diligence exercise with pre-defined criteria.
-Subsequent to the appointment, our assigned personnel shall continuously monitor and assess the supplier's performance annually via the supplier's evaluation exercise.
+Our procurement process is governed by a set of robust internal policies and procedures to ensure a fair and transparent dealings with our suppliers and contractors.
+Prior to the formalisation of a business relationship, a potential supplier or contractors shall be subjected to a due diligence exercise with pre-defined criteria.
+Subsequent to the appointment, our assigned personnel shall continuously monitor and assess the suppliers and contractors' performance annually via evaluation exercise to assess their past performance in term of timely delivery, commitment towards high standard of quality and also price competitive.